 The United States was arranged under the premise that a political entity could 'create' kinships that superseded nature.
-You could create, for example, an artificial political entity, based on nothing but usefulness, called New Jersey or Michigan or whatever, enforce it as a real entity, and eventually it would become, the experimenters hoped, a real tribal entity.
+You could create, for example, an artificial political entity, based on nothing but whim or momentary usefulness, called New Jersey or Michigan or whatever, enforce it as a real entity, and eventually it would become, the experimenters hoped, a real tribal entity.

 The utopian peace arising from artificial orders like this invariably causes a decay in their individuals, but as long as the starting point has enough resources, enough tribal food, the fiction can be maintained far longer than in simple utopian experiments that rely only on cloistering sympathizers within a protective bubble.

 In the political world, there is a clear developmental path that melting pots take.

 The Soviet Union is a widely studied example of a stage that other melting pots like the United States are just entering now.
 Russia and other Soviet states were reduced to near rubble as their melting pot tried to hijack natural authority from family and tribal order.
 Ultimately those states were nudged by nature towards a healthier path and now continue to decay towards a more natural order.